 Second, because of differences in the availability and valuation of environmental resources and preparedness to pay for their conservation, countries will necessarily have different optimal environmental policies.
 In many cases, however, environmental problems spill over to neighbouring countries and the global commons, both physically (acid rain, ozone depletion, global warming) and psychologically (species depletion, deforestation, animal rights).
 The resulting challenge to national sovereignty implies considerable scope for friction between countries.
 This friction is especially great when there are interactive environmental problems, as with global warming, deforestation and biodiversity: developing countries tend to see global warming as caused by wealthier countries' earlier deforestation and continuing high levels of carbon emissions, while wealthier countries see tropical deforestation as reducing the world's capacity to absorb more carbon emissions as well as reducing its stocks of plant and animal species and pristine wilderness areas.
-Since wealthier countries can better afford to worry about these problems, developing countries feel their citizens should be paid to contribute to rich-country welfare through curtailing tropical deforestation activities.
+Since wealthier countries should be paid to contribute to rich-country welfare through curtailing tropical deforestation activities.